mranarshit/wp-bruteforce_xmlrpc/README.md

-# wp-bruteforce_xmlrpc
-Wordpress brute force with xmlrpc methode
+#Wordpress brute force with xmlrpc methode

 ABOUT DEVELOPER
 ----